[keith-snook.info]

 ~ Plotting Characteristic curves using Tektronix 576 Curve Tracer ~

-The picture on the left is a screen shot from my TEK–576 showing the origin of an ECC81 characteristic curve plot ~ The steps –Vg relative to cathode could be made closer together and although only a maximum of 10 uniformly spaced steps are available using the 576 they can be offset up to ±10x the step voltage so more accurate measurements close to an operating point can be made
+The steps –Vg relative to cathode could be made closer together and although only a maximum of 10 uniformly spaced steps are available using the 576 they can be offset up to ±10x the step voltage so more accurate measurements close to an operating point could be made

-This screen shot is the same ECC81 as above but with a 27kΩ resistor in the cathode ~ As I say in the Valve amplifier/buffer article the gm with an un–bypassed cathode resistor is reduced to about 1/Rk which in this case is about 35µA/V depending on the original gm of the valve
+As I mention in the Valve amplifier/buffer and LEAK amplifier gain reduction articles the modified gm' of a valve with an un–bypassed cathode resistor Rk is reduced to about 1/Rk which in this case is about 35µA/V depending on the gm of the valve

-The characteristic now looks more like a pentode or even a transistor due to the increase in ra to >1.2MΩ ~ The ∆Ia between Vg steps is very linear and additional steps above and below those shown will run virtually parallel making interpolation and parameter measurements very easy ~ A load line can be drawn on the curve referenced from 0V as Rk is now part of the active device
+This characteristic looks more like a pentode or even a transistor due to the increase in ra to >1.2MΩ ~ The ∆Ia between Vg steps is very linear and additional steps above and below those shown will run virtually parallel making interpolation and parameter measurements very easy ~ A load line can be drawn on the curve referenced from 0V as Rk is now part of the active device

-Picture: ECC82 curves taken from Beard Audio CA-35 service repair An un-bypassed cathode resistor has such a significant effect on the gm of a triode that in the 10dB version of the amplifier/Buffer even an old ECC81 that had failed AVO testing with 20% gm gave good results
+An un-bypassed cathode resistor has such a significant effect on the gm of a triode that in the 10dB [3.16x] version of the amplifier/Buffer even an old ECC81 that had failed AVO testing with 20% gm gave good results

-Changing the ECC81 for an ECC82 ~ which for the same operating conditions normally has lower gm ra and µ ~ gives an amplifier gain of 9dB ~ If this substitute were done in a traditional design the results would be ...
+Picture: ECC82 curves taken from Beard Audio CA-35 service repair Changing the ECC81 for an ECC82 which for the same operating conditions normally has lower gm ra and µ gives an amplifier gain of 9dB ~ If this substitute were done in a traditional design the results would be . . .

-Changing the ECC81 for an ECC83 ~ which tends to have more than twice the ra and µ but lower gm (and is designed to work at low Ia) the amplifier gain is now 11dB ~ As before if this substitute were done in a traditional design the results would be . . . unpredictable
+Picture: ECC83 curves taken from Beard Audio CA-35 service repair Changing the ECC81 for an ECC83 which tends to have more than twice the ra and µ but a lower gm [and apparently is designed to work at low Ia] the amplifier gain is now 11dB ~ As before if this substitute were done in a traditional design the results would be unpredictable

 From the ECC83 curves with R=27kΩ shown on the right the gm is once again about 35µA/V but the slope of the Vg steps is less because ra has been increased to ra' ≈2.8MΩ